AidanJReid/Forex-Comix-gitpod/README.md

 Adding, Editing and Deletion of various comics was successfully completed by multiple users.

 **Add Comic**
 - [**C**RUD] Add a new comic.
-Selecting this option in the navbar or at the bottom of the database will lead to a repsonsive form where a user can complete requisite fields.
+Selecting this option in the navbar will lead to a responsive form where a user can complete requisite fields.
 Changes are updated to MongoDB, and are immediately reflected in the Database section of the site.

-**View Comic**
+**Read/View Comic**
 - [C**R**UD] Read/Review comic, either from the database page (display all), filter, or by drilling into the comic in question to find its appropriate page.

 **Edit/Update Comic**
 - [CR**U**D] Update a comic by clicking the relevant button on the card in the Database section.
-Current values are shown to the user on the edit comic page.
+Current values are shown to the user on the edit comic page with simple edits easy to make.

 **Delete Comic**
 - [CRU**D**] Delete a comic.
 By clicking the 'Delete' button within the specific comic page, it prompts a modal which (when user wants to delete) will bring the